 Today the ride travels through forests and hillsides as it travels toward Padselling.The group will be staying in the monastery here tonight which is set high up in the mountains, with incredible views.
 There is chance to explore the local village before returning to the monastery for dinner. (sometimes the accommodation may be in tents)

-This morning you will have a relaxing ride as you make your way downhill.
-You will be mainly following village roads and trails which provide some great opportunities for a few canters.
-After visiting Dorjibi village, you will leave the horses behind and take a short drive to the hotel in nearby Jakar.
-In the evening you can wander around and explore the town of Jakar with your guide.
-Overnight at Bumthang in Hotel
+This morning starts with a relaxing downhill ride to follow the village roads and trails and offer some great opportunities for a few canters.
+After visiting Dorjibi village,leave the horses behind and take a short drive to the hotel in nearby Jakar.
+After dinner the group can explore the town with your guide.
+Overnight at Bumthang in a hotel

-After breakfast you will set out on a long ride as you head out for your final day on the saddle.
-You follow a mountain trail up to the summit of PhaPha at 3600m, where colourful prayer flags hang from branches.
-You will cross a 3000m pass as you head back towards the stables.
-Today you will ride through more local villages, giving you the chance to practice any local words or phrases you might have picked up along the tour.
-Once back at the stables you’ll say goodbye to the horses before heading to a local guesthouse.
-You can relax in a traditional hot stone bath with a glass of local wine before dinner.
-Overnight in Farm House
+After breakfast, The final ride follows a mountain trail to the summit of PhaPha at 3600m, where colourful prayer flags hang from branches.
+Cross a 3000m pass before heading back towards the stable through local villages, giving riders the chance to practice any local words or phrases they might have picked up along the tour.
+Once back at the stables, say goodbye to the horses before heading to a local guesthouse.
+Relax in a traditional hot stone bath with a glass of local wine before dinner.
+Overnight at the farm house

-After breakfast you drive to Punakha, the old capital city, passing through the Trongsa valley.
-You’ll stop in Trongsa and visit the National Museum and the magnificent Trongsa Dzong, the birthplace of Bhutan’s hereditary monarchy.
-You continue on, crossing Pele La pass at 3400m, before descending down to valley floor at 1200m in Punakha.
-Overnight at Punakha in Hotel.
+After breakfast the group is driven to Punakha, the old capital city, passing through the Trongsa valley.
+Stop in Trongsa and visit the National Museum and the magnificent Trongsa Dzong, the birthplace of Bhutan’s hereditary monarchy.
+Cross Pele La pass at 3400m, before descending down to valley floor at 1200m to Punakha.
+Overnight at Punakha in a local hotel.